simonscmap/CMAP_docs/_build/html/_sources/faq_and_contributing/datasubmission.rst.txt

 2. Format your data and metadata in the CMAP format.
 3. Submit your dataset via email for feedback and review.
 4. Once OK'ed, register a DOI for your dataset.
-5. Submit dataset via email with DOI for ingestion into CMAP.
+5. Submit finalized DOI via email.

 Data Template